Collecting Memories

 Alpine Hammer

-These hammers are specialized ice axes, featuring a hammerhead on one end and a pick with sharp teeth on the other end.
-They are used for mountaineering and ice climbing, picking ice out of cracks, and placing pitons.
+These are specialized ice axes, featuring a hammerhead on one end and a pick with sharp teeth on the other.
+They are used for mountaineering and ice climbing.

 Source